Flashcards in Licenses Deck (48):

--not required to report as long as it doesn't exceed 5 days in 30 day period or 36 days in calendar year
+Report the address to board if practicing more than 5 days in 30 day period or more than 36 days in calendar year

-What are the Requirements if OD practice in health facility and residential care facility
+What are the license requirements for OD to practice in health facility and residential care facility

 -OD maintains a primary business office separate from that facility that is open to the public.

-• Patient records shall be maintained and made available at this location for 7 years.
+-Patient records shall be maintained at this location for 7 years.

 Use of fictitious names not permitted if applicant or applicants are practicing optometry in ........